jamesaustinmiley/AD-Deployment/README.md

 </p>

 <h1>Active Directory Deployment (Azure)</h1>
 This tutorial outlines the installation of Active Directory on your dc-1 virtual machine, the promotion of dc-1's server to a domain controller, the creation of a domain admin user, the joining of your client-1 virtual machine to the domain, modifying client-1 so that non-administrative users can log in, and the creation of these additional users.
-Active Directory is Microsoft software that is designed for the management of user accounts and their associated properties, such as passwords and permissions, on a large, centralized scale. <br />
+Active Directory is Microsoft software designed to manage user accounts and their associated properties, such as passwords and permissions, at scale. <br />

 <h2>Environments and Technologies Used</h2>